privacyguides/privacyguides.org/docs/os/windows-overview.md

 - If available, set Thunderbolt Security Settings to the highest level.
 - Be sure to set a firmware password.
 - Configure Boot Sequence to exclusively boot from your hard drive while disabling all other items, if accessible.
-- Enable TPM and designate Microsoft Pluton as default if applicable.
+- Enable Trusted Platform Module (TPM) and designate Microsoft Pluton as default if applicable.

 ## Operating System Security